jewelsofthought/neshama/site/posts/parashot/Lech_lecha.md

 <figure class='quote'>
   <p>

     [ויוצא אתו החוצה]{dir="rtl"} &mdash; <i>And He took him outside.</i> According to its simple meaning: He took him out of his tent, outdoors, to see the stars.
-But according to its midrashic interpretation, He said to him, “Go out of your astrology,” for you have seen in the signs of the zodiac that you are not destined to have a son. (<i>Ned</i>.
+But according to its midrashic interpretation, He said to him, "Go out of your astrology," for you have seen in the signs of the zodiac that you are not destined to have a son. (<i>Ned</i>.
 32a, <i>Gen. Rabbah</i> 44:10) Another explanation: He took him out of the terrestrial sphere and lifted him above the stars.
 This explains the expression of [הַבָּטָה]{dir="rtl"}, looking down from above (<i>Gen. Rabbah</i> 44:12).
   </p>
   <figcaption>&mdash;(Rashi)</figcaption>
 </figure>